cj1128/backup-github/README.md

 # Backup GitHub

-A little script to backup github repos to my person gitea.
+A little script to backup github repos (only includes repos created by user) to my person gitea.

 All params are passed by env variables: